ncatlab/nlab-content/pages/9/7/8/2/2879/content.md

 A **Hopf algebroid** is then roughly a bialgebroid with an antipode.
 With this definition, a Hopf algebra gives a one-object Hopf algebroid.

-A different and more widely used concept was developed independently in
+A different and more widely used concept was developed independently in these two papers, which appeared on the arXiv within a couple of days of each other:

 * [[G. Böhm]], _An alternative notion of Hopf algebroid_; in "Hopf algebras in noncommutative geometry and physics",  31--53, Lecture Notes in Pure and Appl.
 Math. __239__, Dekker, New York, 2005; <a href="http://arxiv.org/abs/math.QA/0301169"> math.QA/0301169 </a>

-and

 * [[R. Street]] and [[B. Day]], Quantum categories, star autonomy, and quantum groupoids, in "Galois Theory, Hopf Algebras, and Semiabelian Categories", Fields Institute Communications 43 (American Math.
 Soc.
 2004) 187-226; <a href = "http://arxiv.org/abs/math/0301209">arXiv:0301209</a>